Two minute Disney Plus review

 Viewers can share emoji reactions in real time when GroupWatch is activated, too, while everyone has the option to play, pause, rewind or fast-forward for the group.
 So if one of you misses a key part of a show or movie for whatever reason, you can rewind it.
 Just make sure that you tell everyone else what you're doing, so nobody gets mad.

-Because it's available at such a low price, we absolutely, wholeheartedly recommend trying the service for at least a few weeks.
+Because it's available at such a low price, we absolutely, wholeheartedly recommend trying the service for at least a month.
 Between the Marvel films, Skywalker Saga in 4K and dozens of Disney classics that will personally appeal to your age group, there's enough here to keep you busy.

 Who's it for?